 - Loss of companionship, care, and affection.

-If you or a loved one has suffered a traumatic or anoxic brain injury, call a Texas brain injury lawyer at Herbert & McClelland LLP at 713-255-9148.
+If you or a loved one has suffered a traumatic or anoxic brain injury, call a Texas brain injury lawyer at The Law Offices of Shane McClelland at 800-741-0718.
 There is no cost for the initial consultation, and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
-In many cases a lawsuit must be filed before an applicable expiration date, known as a statute of limitations so please call right away to ensure that you do not waive your right to possible compensation.
+In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations so please call right away to ensure that you do not waive your right to possible compensation.